 Final Thoughts

 As you might expect with an affordable kit, there are some drawbacks, mainly the oversaturation problem.
 You can easily adjust to that problem by either using the blender or using a lighter shade than you wanted.
-I think it’s still a great performer for its price.
+We think it’s still a great performer for its price.

 4. Prismacolor Premier Markers – Best for Coloring

-First Impressions
+Unpacking and First Impressions

 Prismacolor Premier markers are also famous among the art community.
 These markers are best known for their superior performance at blending and coloring in general.
 Now the kit we recommend is the 24 color pack, if you need less, you can get as few as six colors in a pack, and you can also get individual markers.
 On the other hand, you can get up to 200 colors with these if you’re willing to splurge for your collection.